 Student B does his homework, but he is not that eager to learn.
 Rather, he learns out of obligation, and finds little joy in the task.
 When he is tested, he stays within his comfort zone, trying to perform as best as he can.
 He is not growing, and he sees mistakes as punishment.

 Students who learn like Student A will get more satisfaction and results from their learning than students like Student B. To “create” more students like Student A, I believe that teachers should explain that students learn for themselves, and that language learning is an experience of growth.
 They should inspire a collective and cooperative environment, while tests should be seen as a way to further improve and refine the student’s skill, rather than a way to punish them.

 4. Students Rarely Use the Language to Communicate

 You might have noticed that often, across the whole world students in high school, university or even in some language schools don’t speak their target language often enough.
 They often learn about the language, or learn facts about its literature and history, but don’t take time to practice their actual language skills.

 The simple, number one rule in any language class should be to use the language in as many situations and scenarios as possible—through speaking, reading, writing, listening, and even playing and thinking.

 Something that struck me some years ago was when I stumbled upon multiple Norwegians learning Spanish on a website.
-I noticed there were more than twnty students on one single room for Spanish speakers and I realized that these students were in a laboratory using computer to chat in their target language.
-While chatting is still not as active as speaking with someone, it is a good, encouraging, unconventional way to use the language
+I noticed there were more than twenty students in a single room for Spanish speakers and I realized that these students were in a laboratory using computers to chat in their target language.
+While chatting is still not as active as speaking with someone, it is a good, encouraging, unconventional way to use the language.

 5. Students are Forced to Use Boring Learning Materials